Practice (learning method): Deliberate practice

-Two recent articles in Current Directions in Psychological Science criticise deliberate practice and argue that, while it is necessary for reaching high levels of performance, it is not sufficient, with other factors such as talent being important as well.
+Two recent articles in Current Directions in Psychological Science criticize deliberate practice and argue that, while it is necessary for reaching high levels of performance, it is not sufficient, with other factors such as talent being important as well.
 More recently, a meta-analysis found the correlation coefficient between deliberate practice and performance was 0.40, the size of which is large compared to other predictor variables (e.g. obesity, excessive drinking, smoking, intelligence, adherence to effective medication).
-In addition, Malcolm Gladwell's point-of-view about deliberate practice is different from Ericsson's view.
-Gladwell, staff writer at The New Yorker magazine and author of five books on The New York Times Best Seller list including Outliers: The Story of Success said in a May 2016 Freakonomics podcast interview that, "He's [Ericsson] a hard practice guy, and I'm a soft practice guy."
+In addition, Malcolm Gladwell's point-of-view about deliberate practice is different from Ericsson's view: in a May 2016 Freakonomics podcast interview, he said, "He's [Ericsson] a hard practice guy, and I'm a soft practice guy."
 Gladwell claims that talent is important with an intentional dedication to practice and having a support system is vital to produce superior outcomes.
 It is not all about methodical effort as Ericsson claims.
 In Malcolm Gladwell's book, one chapter is called "The Matthew Effect."

 This effect describes how different biases can affect an individual's performance.
-When someone is practicing a skill, especially with deliberate practice, coaches play an important role in how their practices go.
+When someone is practising a skill, especially with deliberate practice, coaches play an important role in how their practices go.
 If a coach sets high expectations and encourages their learners, the individual is more likely to take more from practice and perform better.
 The role of coaches is important during deliberate practice.
 Coaches can strengthen desired behaviors through encouragement, positive reinforcement, and technical instruction.
 Fostering a positive learning environment through deliberate practice is key for all individuals involved.
-It is also important for coaches to lay out their practices with specific skill training, variable practice, and training open and closed skills.
-These factors lead to an intentional deliberate practice which ultimately leads to better learning and performance.
+It is also important for coaches to lay out their practices with specific skill training, variable practice, and training of open and closed skills.
+These factors lead to an intentional, deliberate practice, which ultimately leads to better learning and performance.

 According to the American Psychological Association, the purpose of deliberate practice is to achieve high levels of expert performance.
 Studies also show that due to deliberate practice, an individual will experience high achievement.
 This is due to memory, cognition, practice, persistence, and muscle response that all improves through deliberate practice.

 Characteristics of deliberate practice

 Practice changes the human body physically and psychologically as it increases in skill level.
 Skills that are learned through deliberate practice are specific and time spent practicing is crucial for the individual.
 If an individual spent a short amount of time with high intensity during practice, they are not as likely to succeed as an individual with a long-term commitment to the practice and skill.

-To be considered deliberate practice, the individual should be engaging in full concentration, authorities and coaches are giving feedback, the individual is analyzing the feedback, and then the individual repeats the skill and practice over and over.
-During the repetition, the individual is making refinements to what they need to correct according to their feedback.
+According to Ericsson, a practice session needs to follow these criteria in order to be considered "deliberate":